 The wall-floor-ceiling junctions of the building where there is a difference between internal and external areas

-To avoid thermal bridging you should provide your house with enough insulation at the affected parts such as:
+To avoid thermal bridging you should ensure that your house is properly insulated in the affected areas:

 Concrete balconies that extend the floor slab through the building envelope.

 Areas around glazing, window frames and rooflights

 Metal ties in masonry cavity external walls